thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 Being a student in this program is like drinking from a firehose.
 It's going to feel like information is just gushing out of your instructors on a daily basis with no way to control the flow.
-Since it's probably been a while since you've been a student, this article will prepare you on how to be a sponge and retain as much of that information as possible.
+Since you probably haven't been a student, this article will help prepare you on how to be a sponge and retain as much of that information as possible.

 ### Objectives